Graph Structure Learning with Privacy Guarantees for Open Graph Data: Methodology

-Because of this covariance matrix, we can prove the following theorem that a direct encryption of the raw data satisfy the Gaussian differential private (GDP), which is equivalent to $(\varepsilon, \delta)$-DP defined in Section~\ref{sec:def}.
-This gives us a good bound and unbiased estimator.
+Based on this covariance structure, we can establish the following theorem: a direct Gaussian privatization of the raw data satisfies $\mu$-Gaussian differential privacy (GDP), which is equivalent to $(\varepsilon,\delta)$-DP as defined in Section~\ref{sec:def}.
+This result yields a tight privacy bound and forms the basis for our unbiased estimator.